 by Scott Mehl © Unofficial Royalty 2016

 Tsar Boris III of Bulgaria was the son of Tsar Ferdinand I of Bulgaria and Princess Maria Luisa of Bourbon-Parma.
-He was born Prince Boris Klemens Robert Maria Pius Ludwig Stanislaus Xaver on January 30, 1894, in Sofia, Bulgaria and created Prince of Tarnovo at birth.
+He was born Prince Boris Klemens Robert Maria Pius Ludwig Stanislaus Xaver on January 30, 1894, in Sofia, Bulgaria, and created Prince of Tarnovo at birth.
 Boris had three younger siblings:

 In keeping with the agreement made at the time of his parents’ marriage, Boris was christened in the Roman Catholic church.
 However, his father soon decided that he should be raised in the Orthodox church.
-Not only would this appeal to the people of Bulgaria, but would also help to be recognized as Sovereign – something which, until then, had been held back by the Great Powers.
+Not only would this appeal to the people of Bulgaria, but it would also help to be recognized as Sovereign – something which, until then, had been held back by the Great Powers.
 Despite his mother’s protests, Boris was christened in the Eastern Orthodox Church on February 2, 1896, with Nicholas II, Emperor of All Russia serving as his godparent.

 Boris was educated at the Palace Secondary School, created by his father in 1908 specifically for Boris and his brother Kyril.
 He later graduated from the Military Academy in Sofia, Bulgaria, and served as Captain and Company Commander of the 6th Regiment.
 During the Balkan Wars, Boris fought on the front lines.

-When World War I began, Bulgaria remained neutral until the fall of 1915, when they joined the war, aligned with the Central Powers.
+When World War I began, Bulgaria remained neutral until the fall of 1915, when they joined the war, and aligned with the Central Powers.
 Boris strongly disagreed with his father’s decision to join the Central Powers, and at one point, was placed under arrest by his father for several days because of his dissent.
 However, he went on to serve with the Bulgarian forces, serving as a liaison officer with the General Staff on the Macedonian front.
 He was later promoted to Colonel and served as liaison officer to Army Group Mackensen and the Bulgarian Third Army for operations against Romania.

 Despite their efforts, Bulgaria suffered great losses in the war.
 Taking responsibility, Tsar Ferdinand abdicated on October 3, 1918, and Boris ascended as Tsar Boris III.
 Trying to restore his country, after devastating losses, Boris’s reign began as an uphill battle.
-Under the terms of the Treaty of Neuilly-sur-Seine in 1919, Bulgaria ceded several territories, was required to reduce its army to just 20,000 men and pay reparations of £100 million.
-A new political regime had taken control, led by Aleksandar Stamboliyski of the Agrarian Union, which was very hostile to Boris and the monarchy.
+Under the terms of the Treaty of Neuilly-sur-Seine in 1919, Bulgaria ceded several territories, was required to reduce its army to just 20,000 men, and pay reparations of £100 million.
+A new political regime took control, led by Aleksandar Stamboliyski of the Agrarian Union, which was very hostile to Boris and the monarchy.
 After the Treaty of Neuilly, Stamboliyski’s government took complete control of the country, establishing a dictatorial regime.
 The people of Bulgaria, particularly the military officers, placed their faith and hope in Boris.

 In 1923, a military coup overthrew Stamboliyski’s government.
 Boris was opposed to the idea of seizing power and threatened to abdicate.
 However, he soon agreed to the situation, provided that it would bring about peace in Bulgaria.
 Two years later, Boris was the target of several assassination attempts but fortunately was not harmed.
 Tensions still ran high within Bulgaria, with supporters of the Agrarian Union, and the Communist Party, very vocal in their opposition to the monarchy.